Agile makes your life better. At work. At home. Everywhere.

 Independence & Reliance

 I will remain independent of the team and their problems in order to serve them best.
-When I know the details I find myself trying to solve the problem too, rather than facilitating their journey.
 When I see a team relying upon me too much or catch myself relying upon a team, I shall find ways to separate myself whilst causing either of us as little distress or uncertainty as possible.
 My aim is for every team to be independent of me and reliant upon each other.

 I don’t need to have all the answers, and must not pressure myself when I cannot provide one.
 A team of brains will always be greater than my own alone.
 I will ask the people I work with what help they need and how I can provide it for them.
 I will create an environment that allows those around me to think of, speak about, and create the solutions to the problems they aim to solve.

 I will watch for and acknowledge the positives that I see.
-I must self-manage any feelings I have that may push away those that I am trying to serve.
+I must self-manage any feelings that I experience, whether positive or negative, that may push away those that I am trying to serve.
 Without acknowledging the good of the now I risk alienating those who have fought and won battles to achieve it.
+Without acknowledging the bad of now I risk alienating those who are fighting hard to beat it.
 The place I meet individuals, teams, and organisations in is the place I have to move to in order to support their growth beyond it.